Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Conclusion

 \section{Conclusion}

-We studied the efficiency and coefficient of performance of the Buttiker-Landauer motor and refrigerator by numerical simulation of the inertial Langevin equation and MD simulation.
-Our results show qualitatively different behavior of the heat transfer, efficiency and coefficient of performance as a function of various parameters as compared to previous works based on overdamped models~\cite{asfaw04,asfaw07} or other phenomenological approaches~\cite{ai05+06}.
-From extensive numerical simulations, we find that the irreversible heat flow via kinetic energy greatly reduces the motor efficiency and refrigerator coefficient of performance.
-As long as there is a temperature difference between the heat baths, this heat flow cannot be neglected.
-As a consequence, the transition point from motor to refrigerator is not at the stalled state, but when the heat transfer via potential is greater than the sum of the joule heat and the heat flow via kinetic energy.
-This occurs only when the load exceeds the stall load.
+We studied the efficiency and coefficient of performance of the Buttiker-Landauer motor and refrigerator by numerical simulation of the inertial Langevin equation.
+Our results show qualitatively different behaviour of the heat transfer, efficiency and coefficient of performance as a function of various parameters as compared to previous works based on overdamped models or other phenomenological approaches.

-There is an optimal value of the mass and friction coefficient at which the efficiency/coefficient of performance reach a maximum.
-However, they are far below their respective Carnot limits.
+There is an optimal value of the mass at which the efficiency reaches a maximum.
+However, it is far below the Carnot limits.
+While there exists an optimal temperature difference between the hot and cold baths at which the efficiency of the motor is maximized the refrigerator performs best only when the temperature difference is small.
 We also found that the efficiency at maximum power can never attain the Curzon-Ahlborn efficiency due to the irreversible heat flow via kinetic energy.
 Due to this irreversible heat, the coefficient of performance of the refrigerator is below the theoretical maximum predicted by linear response theory, under conditions which could be considered as the equivalent of maximum power.
 The predictions of linear irreversible thermodynamics are in good agreement with numerical data.
-Changing potential shape or the temperature profile in order to reduce the heat flow via kinetic energy reduces the particle current as well, leading only to a small enhancement of the motor efficiency and refrigerator coefficient of performance.
+For the models we have studied, changing potential shape or the temperature profile in order to reduce the heat flow via kinetic energy reduces the particle current as well, leading only to a small enhancement of the motor efficiency and refrigerator coefficient of performance.
+We have performed numerical simulations of a few other models introduced by other authors in the context of efficiency optimization but in all cases decrease of kinetic energy also reduced the power output and the gain in efficiency was negligible.

+From our results it is observed that reduction of heat transfer via kinetic energy also leads to a diminishing of the particle current thus making the motor marginally more efficient.
+In a recent work, Berger {\it et al.}~\cite{berger2009} followed another approach where they optimized the potential to maximize the power output for a piecewise linear temperature profile.
+In fact the optimal potential obtained by them led to a diverging particle current in the overdamped limit.
+However, it is not clear whether such a potential will also lead to a reduction of the irreversible heat via kinetic energy and thus to a higher efficiency.